Ingraham Attendance Office

 A: Important: No phone calls or voicemails will be accepted to update attendance – send email or written note.

 Q: When do I come by the attendance window?

 A: Important: Signing in (late arrival) and out (early dismissal) and to drop off forms and notes from parents.

 Q: Do I sign in at the attendance when I’m late (any period)?

 A: Yes, sign in at the attendance window when arriving late so that we can accurately reflect attendance.

 Q: What do I do if I was in class and marked absent?

-A: Speak to your teacher to clear the mistake; your parent cannot clear/excuse the absence for you.
+A: Stop by the attendance window for an Attendance Correction slip.
+Teacher’s permission is needed to remove and absence or tardy.
+Or, speak to your teacher to clear the mistake; your parent cannot clear/excuse the absence for you.